KawtharE/birdClicker/README.md

 	    },
 	});

-And now to have the new images we need to tap this command:
+Next, to finally get the new images we need to tap this command:

 	$ grunt

-Now that we have the small images for the list section, back to the CSS file, in order to make both the small images and the normal images we have added this CSS rule:
+Now that we have the small images for the list section, back to the CSS file, and make sure that both the small images and the normal images are responsive.
+We can achieve that by just adding the following CSS rule:

 	max-width: 100%;

-This is not optimal in all cases, actually adopting break points is much more optimal but in this application this solution works fine.
+This is not optimal in all cases, actually adopting break points and media queries is much more optimal but in this application this solution works fine.